 I have won several poster and presentation competitions for crafting engaging and approachable stories about my graphene biosensor research.

 I am always taking on new projects and finding ways to improve my community.
 Developing and executing a vision is an exciting process for me, and I enjoy working with teams to bring that vision to life.

-At work, I’ve led a variety of initiatives to make our lab spaces safer and more productive.
-I’ve served on the boards of campus chapters of Society of Women Engineers and American Institute of Chemical Engineers with the goal of improving my peers’ academic, professional, and social experiences.
+At work, I’ve led a variety of initiatives to make our lab spaces safer, more inclusive, and more productive.
+I have served on the boards of campus chapters of American Vacuum Society, Materials Research Society, Society of Women Engineers, and American Institute of Chemical Engineers with the goal of improving my peers’ academic, professional, and social experiences.

 In 2016, I put together a team of 30+ volunteers to produce a philanthropic dance competition called Laasya, the proceeds of which were donated to Asha for Education.